-Students from households that meet Federal Income Eligibility guidelines are eligible for free or reduced-price meals.
+Students from households that meet Federal Income Eligibility Guidelines are eligible for free or reduced-price meals.
 One application may be used for all children in a household.
-Applications are distributed to students at the beginning of the school year.
-If you have not received an application, parents can obtain one from any school office or apply online at www. myschoolapps.com.
-Parents may also complete the application sent home on the first day of school and return it to the school, or mail it to the Food and Nutrition Service Office (address on application).
+Applications are available online at www.myschoolapps. com at the beginning of the school year.
+Families are encouraged to use the online application for faster processing.
+A limited number of paper applications will be available at each school.
 Applications for free or reduced-price meal benefits are accepted anytime during the school year.
 All information is strictly confidential.